10 Aug Gamification: 10 techniques taken from game mechanics

 These help you to gain tangible and measurable results.
 And are a great way to keep a track on proceedings.

 So there we have it, the 10 main principles of game mechanics used in Gamification.
 Do you feel that this would work in your business?
-We’d love to hear your thoughts in out feedback form below.
+We’d love to hear your thoughts.

 To find out more read our blog on Gamescope Zoho’s very own projects gamification app.